top of page

 A DJI drone is flying above a construction site, equipped with a camera and sensors.
 It is capturing aerial images and data to create a detailed 3D map of the site.

-Drones in Surveying: A Brief Overview
+3d Drone Mapping in Surveying: A Brief Overview

 What is a Drone?